Skip to main content

 • recognise what is cybercrime and how to fight it and protect yourself against it

-• explain how electronic commerce works and what are the related issues, including contracting, electronic payments, taxation, intellectual property and many more
+• explain how electronic commerce works and what are the related issues, including contracting, electronic payments, taxation, intellectual property

 • introduce the national, regional and international approaches to cyber security, surveillance, cyber terrorism and cyber warfare

-• recognise what is artificial intelligence (A1) and what are the social, economic, political, technological, legal, ethical and philosophical issues related to AI
+• recognise what is artificial intelligence and what are the social, economic, political, technological, legal, ethical and philosophical issues related to AI

-• discuss the ethical and moral issues raised by cyberspace, including hacking, social networking, intercultural information ethics, plagiarism, online file sharing, and whistleblowing
+• discuss the ethical and moral issues raised by cyberspace, including hacking, social networking, intercultural information ethics, plagiarism, online file sharing and whistleblowing

 • examine areas of doctrinal and political debate surrounding rules and theories and evaluate them in terms of internal coherence and practical outcomes.